tatwan/tatwan.github.io/_posts/2017-12-30-Methods -for-Testing-Linear-Separability-in-Python.md

 ![png]({{ site.baseurl }}/images/lsp/fig4.png)

 It is more obvious now, visually at least, that Setosa is a linearly separable class form the other two.
-In other words, we can easily draw a straight line to sepearate Setosa from non-Setosa (Setosas vs. everything else).
+In other words, we can easily draw a straight line to separate Setosa from non-Setosa (Setosas vs. everything else).
 Both Versicolor and Virginica classes are not linearly separable because we can see there is indeed an intersection.

 ### Linear Programming